Ernesto-B/miskar-worldbuilding/Worldbuilding/97 - DLC/Aetheris Isles/Lore and Linked Info/Temple Guardians.md

 alingment:
 ---
 # Summary
-- A small religious order of 6 people devoted to [[Worldbuilding/97 - DLC/Aetheris Isles/Lore and Linked Info/The Three Pillars]] in [[00 - Aetheris Isles|The Aetheris Isles]].
+- A small religious order of 6 people devoted to [[The Three Pillars]] in [[00 - Aetheris Isles|The Aetheris Isles]].
 While they hold no formal political power, their spiritual influence ensures the [[Council of Three]] remains aligned with the Isles' traditions and values.
-- The Temple Guardians are the only ones who know the process of purifying [[Worldbuilding/97 - DLC/Aetheris Isles/Lore and Linked Info/floatstone]].
+- The Temple Guardians are the only ones who know the process of purifying [[floatstone]].
 They pass down this knowledge to their acolytes once they have cemented themselves to be the next Guardians.
 - Every temple has one High Keeper, and a single acolyte who learns under them.
 3 different temples means 6 total Temple Guardians

 # Leadership